From Water Forecasts to Agriculture: EOSC Use Cases

 As he said, EOSC helps them to access more data and its cloud storage, which can lead to more meaningful research activities and to developing a fair, transparent and reasonable business model.

-Regina Kwee from the Deutches Klimarechenzentrum (DKRZ) introduced the ENES Climate Analytics Service (ECAS), that enables scientific end-users to perform data analysis experiments on large volumes of research data from multiple disciplines.
+Regina Kwee from the Deutsches Klimarechenzentrum (DKRZ) introduced the ENES Climate Analytics Service (ECAS), that enables scientific end-users to perform data analysis experiments on large volumes of research data from multiple disciplines.
 Users can define parallel processing workflows, executed remotely without needing to download data or provide own computing resources as these are provided by ECAS.

 Furthermore, users can explore workflows others have created and shared, and apply these to their own data.
 ECAS enables users to write a workflow once and apply it to diverse data without having to customize it again.
 For ECAS, EOSC will introduce new market opportunities, across different sectors, in the climate services context.